RaduMarcel/EspressoViews/README.md

 Check out the [Wiki-pages][Intro] to learn more.

-Currently the idea is greater than the implementation.
-The fundamental part is in place, but there are many features and functionalities stil to implement or to enhance.
-For instance we could support more database systems in addition to the Oracle and MySQL database servers.
-You are welcome [to contribute][Contributing] and help this project to evolve in a good direction.
+There is a lot of space to improve funtionality and user experience.
+You are welcome [to contribute][Contributing] with your feedback, ideas and/or coding experience and help this project to evolve.
+But the way, this tool supports only Oracle and MySQL DBMS.

 [Intro]: https://github.com/RaduMarcel/EspressoViews/wiki